🪨 🦕 ⛰️ 🌋

 Index Fossils & Dating Methods

-Scientists use two types of dating to figure out how old rock layers are:
+Scientists use two types of dating to figure out how old rock layers are.
+They answer different questions — and geologists often use both together.

 Sedimentary Rock Igneous Rock Metamorphic Rock Weathering Erosion Rock Strata Superposition Original Horizontality Cross-Cutting Relationships Inclusions Index Fossils Relative Dating Absolute Dating